 The level of service provided will vary from one Service Provider to the next.
 BIA serves as the Service Provider for trust lands where no Tribal or Consortium service provider has compacted services.

-Notwithstanding the compacting process, the BIA never relinquishes its trust responsibility as the jurisdictional agency tasked with the protection of Trust Lands.
+Notwithstanding the compacting process, the BIA never relinquishes its trust responsibility as the jurisdictional agency as long as lands are held in trust or remain in restricted status.

 Service Providers are responsible for: